Fitbit Battery Replacement Cost UK 2026

 Will I lose my health and activity data?

-No. We repair your own device rather than exchanging it, so your synced steps, sleep and health data, watch faces and paired phone settings stay exactly where they are.
+No. We service your own tracker rather than exchanging it, so your steps, sleep, heart-rate trends, watch faces and phone pairing are all untouched.

 Can you replace a Fitbit battery by post?